 Answer: The Environmental Conservation Law requires hunters outside of the Northern Zone and the Catskill Park to display the numbered back tag in the middle of their back.
 Carrying your license or carcass tags in the back tag holder is not required and makes loss more likely.
 Licenses and carcass tags should be carried in a secure place like a pocket.

 Legal Hunting Implements

 Question: What legal hunting implements may I use and what number shot is legal to hunt turkeys?

 Answer: You may use a bow, any size shotgun or a handgun, but you may not use a rifle.
 If using a shotgun or handgun you must use shot not be larger than # 2 or smaller than # 8.

 Question: What legal hunting implements may I use and what type of shot is legal to hunt migratory waterfowl?

 Answer: You can use an shotgun 10 gauge or smaller, capable of holding no more than 3 shells at a time.
 It may be "plugged" to reduce its capacity to 3 shells.
 Only approved types of nontoxic shot maybe used.

 Loaded Guns, Discharge Distances, Lights, and Guns

 Question: How far from a building do I have to be to discharge my firearm?

-Answer: You cannot discharge a firearm or bow within 500 feet, crossbow within 250 feet or longbow within 150 feet of any school, playground, occupied factory or church.
-You cannot discharge a firearm or bow within 500 feet of a dwelling, farm building, or structure unless you own it, lease it, are an immediate member of the family, an employee, or have the owner's consent.
+Answer: You cannot discharge a firearm within 500 feet, crossbow within 250 feet or longbow within 150 feet of any school, playground, occupied factory or church, dwelling, farm building, or structure unless you own it, lease it, are an immediate member of the family, an employee, or have the owner's consent.
 This does not apply to the discharge of a shotgun over water when hunting migratory game birds and no dwelling, public structure, livestock, or person is in the line of fire.